mhcrnl/ogcalc/doc/ogcalc.rst

 The user of the class wouldn't be required to have knowledge of these details, they just create a new \class{Ogcalc} object and show it.

-By using objects one also gains \emph{reusability}.
+By using objects one also gains *reusability*.
 Previously only one instance of the object at a time was possible, and \function{main}
 had explicit knowledge of the creation and workings of the interface.